Capstone-Projects-2023-Fall/project-code-review-chatbot/documentation/docs/api-specification/design-api-intro.md

     * Exceptions Thrown: If the extension did not end.

 ## Setting
-* Class Purpose: This class gives the users the choice to change the setting to their own needs.
+* Class Purpose: This class allows the users to change the setting to their own needs.
 *Data Fields:
    * setting
-      * Type: Json
+      * Type: JSON
-      * Purpose: Display all the current settings of the applicaiton
+      * Purpose: Display all the current settings of the application

 * methods: